bullet-db/bullet-db.github.io/docs/quick-start.md

   * Setup the [Web Service](ws/setup.md) talking to the topology and serving a schema for your UI using [bullet-service-0.0.1](https://github.com/yahoo/bullet-service/releases/tag/bullet-service-0.0.1)
   * Setup the [UI](ui/setup.md) talking to the Web Service using [bullet-ui-0.1.0](https://github.com/yahoo/bullet-ui/releases/tag/v0.1.0)

-Prerequisites:
+**Prerequisites**

-  * You will need to be on an Unix-based system (Mac, Ubuntu ...) for most of these commands.
+  * You will need to be on an Unix-based system (Mac, Ubuntu ...) for most of these commands
   * You will need enough CPU and RAM on your machine to run about about 8-10 JVMs.
-You will be setting up a Storm cluster with multiple components, a couple of Jetty instances and a Node server.
+You will be setting up a Storm cluster with multiple components, a couple of Jetty instances and a Node server
   * You will need [git](https://git-scm.com/downloads), [Maven 3](https://maven.apache.org/install.html) and [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
-The example will walk you through installing [Node.js](http://nodejs.org).
+The example will walk you through installing [Node.js](http://nodejs.org)

 ## Setting up Storm